Zara website homepage showing fashion model in luxurious architectural setting

 Zara store exterior featuring modern minimalist architecture with floor-to-ceiling windows

-Zara store interior showcasing luxury brand positioning with elegant displays
+Zara store interior with elegant displays reflecting the brand's luxury positioning

 Fashion model Adut Akech in Zara campaign wearing stylish clothing by pool